error-00/books_manager/README.md

-Sure!
-Here’s a refined and more detailed README template for your Django project, enhancing clarity and organization:

 # Book Manager API

 Welcome to the Book Manager API, a RESTful application built with Django and Django REST Framework.
 This API allows users to efficiently manage books and their associated authors, providing functionalities to create, retrieve, update, and delete records.